 Not a lot of things happened in September 2018.
 I spend about ten days in the United States for my company.
 This was not expensive since everything was paid by my company.
 I did some shopping though.
 However, we bought plane tickets to China for next Chinese new year.
 And we had to pay the repair for the car accident of Mrs The Poor Swiss.
 This made a very large dent into our budget.

-Last month, we had around 15% of savings rate.
-This was the worst problem of August.
+Last month, we only had around 15% of savings.
+This was the worst problem in August.
 It was mostly due to the fact that we got married and that I had to take a leave without pay.
 Fortunately, this month, there was nothing so expensive.
 In September 2018, our savings rate was 32.3%!
-This is not bad at all considering the amount of expenses that we had this month.
+This is not bad at all considering the number of expenses that we had this month.
 Our goal is to reach 50% at some point on average.
 But we are not there yet.

 Since I was about 10 days in the U.S., it saved us some money for food.
 But nothing really different on that budget.
 I did some shopping there that added to our expenses this month.